radutomy/radutomy.github.io/_posts/2020-05-08-realtimeblazor.md

 }
 ```

-Now let's assume we have a service that provides us a hook and calls us back when there's a change.
+Now let's assume we have a service that we can subscribe to and calls us back when there's a price change.
 The API design would be something in these lines:

 ```csharp
 public interface ICryptoService : IDisposable